gloewing/OEC/Manuscript Figures/COVID/README.md

 "Mortality Graph and Table Maker--24-60Months.R" makes the supplemental figure exploring the impact of different amounts of training data for the target country.

+"multiStudy Simulations Parameter Estimation and Residual Normality Test.R" makes figures comparing a Poisson GLM and an OLS fit according to prediction performance and AIC.

 "mort17" folder has all the output files.
 These are read automatically and processed by the R file above.

 The remainder of the files are the drafts of the figures made by "Mortality Graph and Table Maker.R"